Serving Art Educators

 To see the 3-D animation (450 K size) go to: http://perso.club-internet.fr/ldesdoi/2004-01-ti.gif

 To see larger 780 K animation : http://perso.club-internet.fr/ldesdoi/2004-01.gif [These animation links are no longer online and has no archive.
 If anyone finds where it has moved to, let me know.]

-Theme of Identity - make a personal can that tells something about yourself - include an image of yourself.
+Theme of Identity - make a personal can that tells something about yourself and include an image of yourself.
 Limit to just a few colors.
-Have Facts/Contents on can be character traits and info about yourself.
+Have Facts/Contents on the cans about character traits and info about yourself.

-Ameri-scapes - Theme on the American Dream (collage of images a la Rosenquist) - have contents area be about America - what America stands for.
+Optional (For American teachers): Ameri-scapes - Theme on the American Dream (Collage of images a la Rosenquist) - have contents area be about America - what America stands for.

-Can product design and logo design - plan target group, etc. Appeal to target group. content area on can handled like a beverage can (come up with a list of ingredients for your soda).
+They will create a product design and logo design for their cans and plan target group, etc. Appeal to target group.
+Content area on can handled like a beverage can (Come up with a list of ingredients for your soda).